georgievtu/computer-graphics/README.md

 ## Build

 Supports Premake and CMake:
-- Premake works with Visual Studio and GNU Make.
-No additional downloads required.
+- Premake works with Visual Studio and GNU Make. **No additional downloads required**.
 - CMake works with Visual Studio Code (*CMake Tools extension recommended*). **CMake must be [installed](https://cmake.org/download/) seperately.
-A C/C++ compiler must also be installed and set on the system path.**
+A C/C++ compiler must also be installed and set on the system path.
+[Python](https://www.python.org/downloads/) is required to fetch the dependencies.**

 **(OPTIONAL)** Run `CMakeSetup-Windows.bat` OR `CMakeSetup-LinuxAndMac.sh` and select your desired build system.